peisong0109/Running-a-Hadoop-MapReduce-wordcount-application-in-Docker/README.md

 ## Test the hadoop with the WordCount application

 ##### Step 1:
-We choose the licence.txt as the file used for counting the words.
+We choose the licence.txt as the text file used for counting the words.

 ```
 root@h01:~# cat $HADOOP_HOME/LICENSE.txt > file.txt